YiiRocks/yii2-fontawesome-inline/docs/guide/usageComponent.md

-# Option 3 – Component
+# Usage as a Component

 ## This is the preferred method if you need to override any of the default options throughout your application